finitewave/Finitewave/README.rst

 Available models
 """""""""""""""""""""""""""

-Currently, finitewave includes five built-in models for 2D and 3D simulations, but you can easily add your own models by extending the base class and implementing the necessary methods.
+Currently, finitewave includes eight built-in models for 2D and 3D simulations, but you can easily add your own models by extending the base class and implementing the necessary methods.